emmahsax/action-ghcr-prune/README.md

 **Optional** Boolean controlling whether untagged versions should be pruned (`true`) or not (`false`).
 Defaults to `false`.

+#### prunt-multi-platform

+**Optional** Boolean controlling whether to prune multi-platform images should be pruned (`true`) or not (`false`).
+Defaults to `false`.

+Turning this on will force the removal of the untagged platform variants attached to the multi-platform image.
+Due to variants being untagged you cannot use this option with `prune-untagged`.
+You also must specify either `user` or `organization`.

 ## Outputs

 ### count